A Saddle Point Numerical Method for Helmholtz Equations: The Numerical Method

-This means that in order to have a well conditioned system, we want to ensure that the entries of $Z$ are large in terms of absolute value, or equivalently, we want $|L|$ and $|M|$ to be large.

-Regardless of how $L$ and $M$ are chosen, we are still discretizing a differential operator, and as such, the resulting matrix can be expected to suffer from poor conditioning.
-In the numerical algorithm outlined above, we suggest that $A_1$ be used as a preconditioner.
-In Figure~\ref{evals}, we see the distribution of the eigenvalues of $A_1+A_2^TA_1^{-1}A_2$ and $A_1^{-1}(A_1+A_2^TA_1^{-1}A_2)$ for an example where the real and imaginary parts of $L$ and $M$ take on random values in the range $(0,10)$.
+In the numerical algorithm outlined above, we suggest that $A_1$ be used as a preconditioner for the system with matrix $A_1+A_2A_1^{-1}A_2$.
+In Figure~\ref{evals}, we see the distribution of the eigenvalues of $A_1+A_2A_1^{-1}A_2$ and $A_1^{-1}(A_1+A_2A_1^{-1}A_2)$ for an example where the real and imaginary parts of $L$ and $M$ take on random values in the range $(0,10)$.

-When we employ this method of preconditioning, the number of iterations required to solve a problem to a given tolerance on the size of the relative residual remains the same, regardless of the number of nodes in the computational grid (see Figure~\ref{pcg}).

-So far, we have assumed that $Z''$ is positive definite, but it is often possible to use this method even when $L$ and $M$ do not have positive imaginary parts.
-A solution of the equation